Jasonblalack/zyngapoker/Fields.md

     {
       "check" : "Boolean",
       "default" : false,
-      "detect" : "core.detect.Param"
+      "detect" : "jasy.detect.Param"
     },

     "engine" :
     {
       "check" : ["webkit", "gecko", "trident", "presto"],
-      "detect" : "core.detect.Engine"
+      "detect" : "jasy.detect.Engine"
     }
   }
 }
 ```

 Two fields are defined.
 First one is boolean and called `debug`.
-It figures out it's value using the class `core.detect.Param`.
+It figures out it's value using the class `jasy.detect.Param`.
 This class implements a method `get` which is called with the name of the parameter to figure out:

 ```
-core.Module("core.detect.Param",
+jasy.Module("jasy.detect.Param",
 {
   get : function(name)
   {